ildede/phaser-template/README.md

   pnpm run lint:format
 ```

-A pre-commit command is present to run prettier on all staged files.
+A pre-commit automatic command is present to run prettier on all staged files.